sharadalt/sharadalt.github.io/_portfolio/blocmetrics.md

 ---
 layout: post
 title: Blocmetrics
-thumbnail-path: "img/blocflix.png"
+thumbnail-path: "img/blocmetrics_main.png"
-short-description: BlocFlix is a Netflix replica for finding the best movies and watching them online.
+short-description: An analytics service and reporting tool that you can use with web apps to track user activity.
 ---

 {:.center}
 ![]({{ site.baseurl }}/img/blocflix.png)